yochaigal/cairn/wip/tables/vald.md

 - Fields = crops and farms near the Hearth
 - Woods = Forests and areas unconquered by Man, near fields and hearth
 - Wilds = Other areas surrounding the woods and fields but far from the hearth.
 Danger.
 Barrows/Tombs.
+- Roots = the places beneath the forest
 - Settlement/Refuge =
 - Guardians =
 - Ruins/Hollows/Lairs =